3 Key Lessons for Budding African Entrepreneurs

 Want to read more stories from our ALUSB community?
 Here are some links to get you started:

-– 5 ALUSB ALUMNI ON THE TOP SKILLS THEY GAINED FROM THEIR MBA EXPERIENCE
+– 5 ALUSB ALUMNI ON THE TOP SKILLS THEY GAINED FROM THEIR EMBA EXPERIENCE

 – 10 INSPIRING PIECES OF ADVICE FROM POWERFUL WOMEN IN BUSINESS

-– THE ALUSB MBA EXPERIENCE, AS TOLD BY STUDENTS
+– THE ALUSB EMBA EXPERIENCE, AS TOLD BY STUDENTS

 Leave a Reply